AlgorexHealth/sentinel_common_data_model/files/file0015_admin_procedure.md

     - **Diagnosis**: the diagnosis code(s) associated with the encounter record
     - **Procedure**: the procedure code(s) associated with the encounter record

     These 3 tables and the Inpatient Pharmacy, Inpatient Transfusion, Vital Signs, and Mother-Infant Linkage tables are linked by `EncounterID`.
 All diagnoses and procedures for an encounter should have the same `EncounterID`.
-It is allowable to have "orphan" diagnosis or procedure records with EncounterIDs that do not have a match in the Encounter table.
+It is allowable to have "orphan" diagnosis or procedure records with `EncounterID`s that do not have a match in the Encounter table.

 [Return to Table of Contents](atoc_scdm.md)